“People say it takes a village to raise a child. I hope we can build a Cantonese community in Seattle to raise ours.” – Phoebe

 My parents did a lot to make sure I was exposed to Cantonese as I grew up.
-Now that I’m a mom, I want to make sure I give my baby as much exposure to Cantonese as possible too.
+Now that I’m a mom of two, I want to make sure I give my kids as much exposure to Cantonese as possible too.
 The “Cantonese only” rule is now back in the house, but I want to do more.
 So I started doing some research.

-I realized that there are Mandarin classes and preschools available in Seattle, but… I want my child to learn Cantonese.
-I noticed many of the classes offered are taught in simplified Chinese characters, but… I want my child to learn traditional characters.
-I want my child to speak the language that I speak.
-I want my child to know that Cantonese is one of his native languages.
+I realized that there are Mandarin classes and preschools available in Seattle, but… I want my children to learn Cantonese.
+I noticed many of the classes offered are taught in simplified Chinese characters, but… I want my children to learn traditional characters.
+I want my children to speak the language that I speak.
+I want my children to know that Cantonese is one of their native languages.

 Do you have these similar thoughts?